jckrft/mood/README.md

 * Create the page layout using HTML & Javascript
 * Style using CSS & Flex Box
 * Choose moods and reder those options to the page with a drop down
-* Add a media query/breakpoint for mobile question
+* Add a media query for mobile

 ### Post-MVP
 * Add a second API for films to include a film suggestion